MagagniniMarica/Uncertain-Data-kNN-Counterfactuals/README.md

 - `Experiment_2/`: contains the Python scripts used to perform Experiment 2, described in Section 5.2 of the paper.
 The subfolders contain the corresponding dataset information.
 - `Experiment_3/`: contains the Python scripts used to perform Experiment 3, described in Section 5.3 of the paper.
 The subfolders contain the corresponding dataset information.
 - `fun/`: contains the support code used by the experimental scripts.
 In particular, this folder includes the dataset-related scripts, the data-type classes, and the functions used to build and run the proposed method.

+The `Experiment_*/` folders also contain the detailed computational results obtained for the experiments considered in the paper (`.csv`, `.txt`, and/or `.xlsx` files), together with the plots reported in the paper.

+## Data availability

+All datasets used in the computational experiments are included in the repository in the corresponding experiment folders.

+The real-world datasets used in the experiments are publicly available from the UCI Machine Learning Repository or are provided as raw data files in the corresponding experiment folders.

 ## Using the proposed method